elm-lang/elm-package/README.md

     community libraries.
 It is the highest priority for this project to lift this restriction while ensuring that dependency management does not become a hellish nightmare.

+Once that is all done, use git to tag the specific commit you want to release with an appropriate version number.
+This should match the `version` listed in `elm_dependencies.json`.
+Finally, you can publish your library with:

+    elm-get publish